Multicultural teaching environment: first term at Aston University, England, and second term at Sciences Po Rennes, France.

 Availability of any optional modules will be subject to staff availability and a minimum number of students who express an interest in studying the optional modules.

-2:1 degree in Social Science, Language or a related subject.
+2:1 degree in Social Science, Language or a related subject with 240 ECTS credits.
 Other degrees might be suitable depending on personal statement and motivation

 Working knowledge of French language (CEFR B2)

 Students will undertake the MUGIR entry interview along with French applicants, which will test motivation and level in French (a Skype interview is permitted).

 The information contained on this website details the typical entry requirements for this course for the most commonly offered qualifications.
 Applicants with alternative qualifications may wish to enquire with the relevant admissions teams prior to application whether or not their qualifications are deemed acceptable.
 For less commonly encountered qualifications this will be judged on a case-by-case basis in consultation with the academic admissions tutor.